ArcanaFramework/arcana/docs/source/data_model.rst

 an XNAT repository directly (i.e. as exposed to the container service) or purely using the API.

-There are four :class:`.DataStore` classes currently implemented:
+There are four :class:`.DataStore` classes currently implemented (for instructions on how to add support for new systems see :ref:`alternative_stores`):

-* :class:`.FileSystem` - access data organised within a arbitrary directory tree on the file system
+* :class:`.FileSystem` - access data organised within an arbitrary directory tree on the file system
 * :class:`.BidsFormat` - access data on file systems organised in the `Brain Imaging Data Structure (BIDS) <https://bids.neuroimaging.io/>`__ format (neuroimaging-specific)
 * :class:`.Xnat` - access data stored in XNAT_ repositories by its REST API
-* :class:`.XnatViaCS` - access data stored in XNAT_ repositories as exposed to integrated pipelines run in XNAT_'s container service using a combination of direct access to the archive disk and the REST API
+* :class:`.XnatViaCS` - access data stored in XNAT_ repositories as exposed to integrated pipelines run in `XNAT's container service <https://wiki.xnat.org/container-service/using-the-container-service-122978908.html>`_ using a combination of direct access to the archive disk and the REST API

 To configure access to a data store a via the API, initialise the :class:`.DataStore` sub-class corresponding to the required data location/access-method then save